 Lake Worth, FL

-Wade & Co, LLP
+Wade & Co, LLP Houston, TX

 The Government & Advocacy Committee provides advocacy direction and guidance for the development of the governmental affairs programs of the association; providing oversight of all governmental affairs activities to maximize effective efforts and to ensure consistency of positions.
 Responsibilities include:

+This committee's sole responsibility is finding the best candidates to fill vacant board positions within the National Surgical Assistant Association.
+It is responsible for planning, executing, and recording the annual NSAA election process according to "Roberts Rules of Order".
 In this capacity, the Nominations and Elections Committee is charged with soliciting and validating nominations for vacant NSAA Board of Directors positions.
 The Committee sets the timing for the election, calls for Nominations, validates eligibility of nominees for each position, creates the ballot, oversees the election process, and validates election results.